Get the Help of Catastrophic Injury Lawyers in Chicago

-Our Chicago personal injury lawyers at Mitchell S. Sexner & Associates LLC. are compassionate, professional, tough, and dedicated legal advocates for our clients.
-Among other distinguished awards, our lawyers have been named among the National Trial Lawyers Top 100 Trial Lawyers.
-You can rest assured that we will fight for the compensation you deserve if you have suffered a negligent catastrophic injury.
+The Chicago catastrophic injury attorneys at Mitchell S. Sexner & Associates LLC are compassionate, professional, and dedicated legal advocates.
+Among other awards, Mr. Sexner has been named in the National Trial Lawyers Top 100 Trial Lawyers.
+You can rest assured that we will fight for the compensation you deserve if you have suffered a debilitating injury.
 Call us today at (800) 996-4824 to discuss your case.

 The Meaning of Catastrophic Injury

 Serious car crashes can cause injury to any part of the body, and some types of collisions are more likely than others to result in death or severe, disabling injuries.
-Catastrophic injuries caused by car accidents include:
+These types of injuries include: